 The next two courtyards in the palace are the Patio de los Naranjos (Courtyard of the Orange Trees) and the Patio de la Alberca (Courtyard of the Pool).
 The palace is quite extensive with arches, towers, gates, and original marble columns.

-Some areas, such as the dungeons and the Patio del Aljibe (Courtyard of the Reservoir), and the Torre del Homenaje (Homage Tower) and original Moorish dwellings, mosque and baths are closed for restoration (as of 2011).
+Some areas, such as the dungeons and the Patio del Aljibe (Courtyard of the Reservoir), and the Torre del Homenaje (Homage Tower) and original Moorish dwellings, mosque and baths are closed for restoration.

 There is a small archaeological museum, exhibiting fragments of Roman pottery and statues of various sites around the province, including Lacipo (Casares) and Villa de Rio Verde, (Marbella).
 You can also see Moorish ceramics and other artefacts found on the site.

-To get back down to the city, you can either return by the same route, or take the elevator from the Nazari Palace down to the (secret) street level entrance on Calle Guillen Sotelo (opposite Calle Francisco Bejarano Robles).
+To return to the city, you can either return by the same route, or take the elevator from the Nazari Palace down to the (secret) street level entrance on Calle Guillen Sotelo (opposite Calle Francisco Bejarano Robles).
 The mobility-challenged, elderly, less energetic or time-pressed visitor may prefer this as their entrance route.

 Summer: 09.00 hrs to 20.00 hrs (1st April to 31st October)